DOST-NRCP/vue-tailwind-dashboard-starter-template/README.md

 # V-Dashboard

-Dashboard starter template built with Vite, Vue 3, Tailwind CSS and TypeScript.
+Dashboard starter template built with Vite, Vue 3, Tailwind CSS.

-Copied from https://github.com/tailwindcomponents/dashboard and converted to Vue.
+Copied from https://github.com/tailwindcomponents/dashboard and converted to Vue (No TypeScript).

 ## Demo